 - Design a PCB.

-Using a cardboard sheet I made a prototype to decide dimension for the PCB.And I wanted the PCB design to be simple .So I connected 12 LED s in parallel to light up the badge through a slide switch.
+Using a cardboard sheet I made a prototype to decide the dimensions for the PCB.And I wanted the PCB design to be simple .So I connected 12 LED s in parallel to light up the badge through a slide switch.

 Things used in this project: